 Outside Scholarships

 There are numerous other scholarships available to student attending college, such as scholarships provided by the Humboldt Area Foundation & Wild Rivers Community Foundation.
-Our 2023 application will be available between January 15 and March 2.
+The 2024 Universal Application will be available from January 15 – March 4, 2024.
 Check out the Scholarship Finder, a comprehensive site that allows students to search for scholarships offered by local schools, businesses, service clubs, and individuals.
 If you are a high school senior, we recommend checking in with your counselor on a regular basis about scholarships available throughout your community.

 Local College and University Enrollment